hupe13/respect-robotstxt-or-block/readme.md

 ## Howto

-* You need some knowledge about .htaccess and mysql.
+* You need some knowledge about .htaccess.

 * You have a robots.txt or create a robots.txt in every server root directory as usual.